rascol/Raspberry-Pi-PPS-Client/README.md

 It might seem that such extreme limiting would remove the desired error signal along with the noise.
 But that doesn't happen because the true time error is a slowly varying quasi-stationary (DC) level.
 Limiting only squashes the dynamic (AC) component of the error signal (To see exactly what limiting does see Figures 3, 4, and 5 and the relevant discussion).
 The DC component remains.
 If the jitter were not limited, the controller would make the sum of the positive and negative jitter zero.
 That would be undesirable even after filtering because the noise has significant components in time periods that extend to well beyond one minute.
 Filtering would remove noise only for time intervals within the cut-off region of the filter.
 Longer period noise would remain.

 On the other hand, instead of zeroing the sum of negative and positive jitter and thereby allowing the difference to be introduced as noise, once the controller has acquired, hard limiting causes the controller to make the number of positive and negative excursions to be equal around zero.
 That happens because the clipped positive and negative amplitudes are identical (1 microsecond).
 Thus, making the sum zero makes the count equal.
-As a result, the varying magnitude of the jitter around the control point is ignored and the reported time delay of the PPS rising edge adjusts to its median value.
+As a result, the varying magnitude of the jitter around the control point is ignored and the reported time delay of the PPS rising edge adjusts to its median value: the delay value at which there were as many shorter as longer reported delays over the previous minute.

 The only (almost insignificant) disadvantage of hard limiting is that it reduces the amount of time correction that can be applied each each second.
 But that limitation is easily circumvented by allowing the hard limit level to track the amount of required time correction.
 This insures that the hard limit level does not prevent larger time corrections when they are necessary.